 Study subjects

-The 24 patients with SSc (mean ± SD age 47.4 ±14.1 years; 17 women, 7 men) for whole-genome DNA methylation chip were recruited from the outpatient dermatology clinic and the inpatient ward of Shanghai TCM-integrated Hospital.
-Another 28 patients with SSc (mean ± SD age 47.4 ±14.1 years; 17 women, 7 men) for methylation sequence were also from Shanghai TCM-integrated Hospital.
+52 SSc patients (mean ± SD age XX years )were recruited from the outpatient dermatology clinic and impatient ward of Shanhai TCM-integrated Hospital.
 All patients met the criteria for SSc established by the American College of Rheumatology [30].
-The clinical profiles of the patients with SSc are shown in Table 1.
-The first 24 control subjects were 19 healthy women and 5 healthy men (mean ± SD age 46.8± 8.2 years) recruited from the handymen at Shanghai Changning District Tongren Hospital and another 28 control subjects were 19 healthy women and 5 healthy men (mean ± SD age 46.8± 8.2 years) recruited from the staff at Affiliated Hospital of Nantong University.
+52 age and gender matched control samples (mean ± SD age XX years) were recruited from Shanghai Changning District Tongren Hospital and Affiliated Hospital of Nantong University.
 None of the control subjects had a family history of autoimmune disorders.
+The clinical profiles of the SSc patients as well as the normal subjects are shown in Table 1.
 Study protocol was approved by the human ethics committee of Fudan University, and all subjects signed an informed consent form.
-Patients and control subjects were matched for age and gender in all experiments; T lymphocyte samples from each group were paired and studied in parallel.
+T lymphocyte samples from each group were also paired and studied in parallel.

 Separation of CD4+ and CD8+ T cells from peripheral blood mononuclear cells (PBMCs) of study subjects